gagolews/realtest/devel/sphinx/rapi/comparers.md

 `sides_similar` is useful when comparing side effect lists.
 It defines the following semantics for the prototypical values:

--   non-existent, `NULL`, or `FALSE` -- side effect must not occur,
+-   non-existent, `NULL`, or `FALSE` -- a side effect must not occur,

 -   `NA` -- ignore whatsoever,

--   `TRUE` -- side effect occurs, but the details are irrelevant (e.g., \'some warning\' as opposed to `"NaNs produced"`)
+-   `TRUE` -- a side effect occurs, but the details are irrelevant (e.g., \'some warning\' as opposed to `"NaNs produced"`)

--   otherwise, a character vector with message(s) matched exactly.
+-   otherwise -- a character vector with message(s) matched exactly.

 You can define any comparers of your own liking: the possibilities are endless.
 For example: